 Differentiation strategies have several advantages that may help you develop a unique niche within your industry.
 Here are the possible benefits of creating a differentiation strategy:

-Differentiation strategy allows a company to compete in the market with something other than lower prices.
-For example, a candy company may differentiate their candy by improving the taste or using healthier ingredients.
+A differentiation strategy allows a company to compete in the market with something other than lower prices.
+For example, a candy company may differentiate its candy by improving the taste or using healthier ingredients.
 Although its competitors have cheaper candy, they can’t provide the taste that consumers may want from that specific candy company.

 The benefit of a differentiation strategy is that it builds on the unique qualities of a product.
 Your company may create a list of characteristics its products contain that your competitors lack.
 Those characteristics will differentiate your product, and you may communicate this through effective marketing and advertising.

 When products are differentiated and turned into higher-quality products, it offers more opportunity for larger profit margins.
 For example, if your target market is willing to pay a higher price for top quality or better value, you may generate more revenue with fewer sales.

-Effective differentiation may create brand loyalty in customers if a business maintains the perceived quality of your products.
+Effective differentiation may create brand loyalty in customers if a business maintains the perceived quality of its products.
 For example, if you have a brand that is marketed by a sports figure, it will likely increase brand loyalty because it enhances the value of your brand.

 A strategy that successfully differentiates may present the idea that there is no other product available on the market to substitute it with.
 A business may gain an advantage in the market even when there are similar products available because customers will not be willing to replace your product with another one.
 Companies try to differentiate themselves by providing consumers with unique products that are frequently revolutionized.